Skip to content

 CastOptions

-Source: python/src/yggdrasil/data/cast/options.py.
+Source: python/src/yggdrasil/data/options.py.

 CastOptions is the single normalized options carrier.
 It threads through every cast helper and holds source hints, target field/schema, safety/memory/nullability behavior, and strictness flags.

-import yggdrasil.arrow as pa
+import pyarrow as pa

-from yggdrasil.data.cast.options import CastOptions
+from yggdrasil.data.options import CastOptions

 opts = CastOptions(

-target_field=pa.schema([pa.field("id", pa.int64(), nullable=False)]),
+target=pa.schema([pa.field("id", pa.int64(), nullable=False)]),

 )